llm-jp/ccaudio/README.md

 ### 1. Data Download

-Download raw audio data from Common Crawl using the audio URLs stored in the Hugging Face dataset.
+This tool downloads audio files using a pre-collected list of audio URLs that is stored on [HuggingFace](https://huggingface.co/datasets/llm-jp/cc-audio-2025-18-rss).
+This list was created by crawling RSS feeds and extracting audio URLs from them.

-The data is saved in [lhotse](https://lhotse.readthedocs.io/en/latest/index.html) shar format.
+The tool reads this list from HuggingFace and downloads the actual audio files from their original sources.
+The downloaded audio data is saved in [lhotse](https://lhotse.readthedocs.io/en/latest/index.html) shar format.

 ```sh
 cd src/ccaudio/ccaudio_downloader